hornsten/fluffington-post/README.md

 ## Comments
 * Make comments and read the comments of others
-* Delete comments, if you wish
+* Delete comments if you wish

 ![comments](/public/img/comment-modal.png?raw=true "Comments")